mownica-p/mownica-p/README.md

 - 👋 Hi, I’m @mownica-p
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning fullstack MERN
+- 🌱 I’m currently learning Fullstack MERN
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to work in Fullstack web development
-- 📫 How to reach me ...
+- 📫 How to reach me mownica.p@gmail.com

 <!---
 mownica-p/mownica-p is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.